juststrings/Air-Quality---Beijing-/readme.md

 - ### The first visual contains an area chats shows the average value of P.M 2.5 per Months
 #### Importance of The visual
-This visual will make it easier for the company to know which off the months had the highest average value of P.M 2.5
+This visual will make it easier for the company to know which of the months had the highest average value of P.M 2.5
 <br>

 ![PM 2 5 BY MONTHS](https://user-images.githubusercontent.com/92920156/221430665-40d514ab-b766-4725-bfbb-d18452742475.jpg)

-- ### Treemap showing the total request by type
-This visual shows the number of request by type
+- ### Line Chats showing the hours of precipitation (snow and rain where representended with different lines) This visual shows the number of request by type
 #### Importance of The visual
 This will enable the stakeholders know the type of request which are being received.